 White Tower in Thessaloniki | The Symbol of the Bride of Thermaikos Gulf

-When Greeks and many foreigners talk about Thessaloniki, their minds automatically go to the city's emblematic monument, the White Tower.
-This magnificent monument, which stands on its beach, in front of the Thermaic Gulf, with a diameter of 22.70 meters, a height of 33.90 meters and 6 floors, is one of the most valuable brand names in the world.
+When Greeks and many foreigners talk about Thessaloniki, their minds automatically go to the city's emblematic monument, the White Tower Thessaloniki Greece.
+This magnificent monument, which (to mention a White Tower Thessaloniki address) stands on its beach, in front of the Thermaic Gulf, with a diameter of 22.70 meters, a height of 33.90 meters and 6 floors, is one of the most valuable brand names in the world.
 The visitor can, in addition to a simple visit to the Tower, take a sail in the Gulf with a touristic boat to enjoy the monument with a view to the old town and the fortresses at the top of its hill.
-Besides, the White Tower can be an interesting starting point for a city tour to the important monuments of Byzantine, Roman, Ottoman and Modern times.
+Besides, the White Tower of Thessaloniki can be an interesting starting point for a city tour to the important monuments of Byzantine, Roman, Ottoman and Modern times.

-The White Tower is a work of Ottoman fortification style built by Venetian craftsmen.
+The White Tower in Thessaloniki Greece is a work of Ottoman fortification style built by Venetian craftsmen.
+And when was the White Tower of Thessaloniki built?
 The exact date of its construction is unfortunately not known.
 It is certain, however, that it was built after 1430, when the fall of Constantinople took place, by the order of the Ottoman Sultan Murat II.
 There is good chance that the White Tower is the work of the great Ottoman architect Mimar Sinan, because a similar tower of the architect exists in Avlona, Albania.